Ash7119/LaLiga-2023-2024-Season-Analysis/README.md

 - Possesion of LaLiga Teams 2023-2024 Season: A bar chart comparing the teams possesion.

 ### Section 5 - Clean Sheets Between LaLiga Teams 2023-2024
-- Clean Sheeets of LaLiga Teams 2023-2024 Season:
+- Clean Sheets of LaLiga Teams 2023-2024 Season: A bar chart which compares the number of clean sheets the team have in the season.
-- Percentage of Clean Sheeets of LaLiga Teams 2023-2024 Season
+- Percentage of Clean Sheeets of LaLiga Teams 2023-2024 Season: A bar chart which compares the percentage of the games that were clean sheets between the teams.

+### Section 6 -Top Scorers Laliga and Real Madrid 2023-2024